webelcomau/EJBvsCDIvsJSF/README.md

 *Author: Darren Kelly (Webel IT Australia, https://www.webel.com.au)*

-This mini test web app is for demonstration and investigation of the lifecycle of @Stateless and @Stateful EJBs under @EJB and @Inject into @Named "backing beans" of different  CDI scopes within JSF.
+This mini test **NetBeans IDE** web app is for demonstration and investigation of the lifecycle of @Stateless and @Stateful EJBs under @EJB and @Inject into @Named "backing beans" of different  CDI scopes within JSF.

-The lifecycle callbacks  @PostConstruct and @PreDestroy - and additionally also  @PostActivate and and @PrePassivate for @Stateful beans - are logged for analysis.
+The lifecycle callbacks  @PostConstruct and @PreDestroy - and additionally also  @PostActivate and @PrePassivate for @Stateful beans - are logged for analysis.

-This mini test web app also investigates when or whether @PreDestroy methods are called and whether garbage collection succeeds for various forms of @ViewScoped JavaServer Faces (JSF) beans, which concern is inextricably linked with the lifecycle of any EJBs used by the backing beans.
+This mini test web app also investigates when or whether @PreDestroy methods are called and whether garbage collection succeeds for various forms of @RequestScoped and @ViewScoped JavaServer Faces (JSF) "backing beans", which concern is inextricably linked with the lifecycle of any EJBs used by the backing beans, and how they are injected.

-(See also standalone test project https://github.com/webelcomau/JSFviewScopedNav.)
+(See also separate JSF-only test project https://github.com/webelcomau/JSFviewScopedNav.)

-This NetBeans IDE 8.2 project may be deployed to the bundled Glassfish 4.1.1 web app server (or to an additionally installed Payara41 web app server).
+This **NetBeans IDE 8.2** project may be deployed to the bundled Glassfish 4.1.1 web app server (or to an additionally installed Payara41 web app server).
 Download from:

 - http://www.netbeans.org (required)

 - http://www.payara.fish (optional)

-You may have to set your own web application server under Properties > Run.
+You may have to set your own web application server under `Properties > Run`.